 As a reminder, the Copper River Personal Use Dip Net Salmon Fishery Management Plan and the Statewide Personal Use Fishing Regulations state that:

-The Copper River personal use fishery is managed under direction outlined in the Copper River Personal Use Dip Net Salmon Fishery Management Plan (5 AAC 77.591).
+The Copper River personal use fishery is managed under direction of the Copper River Personal Use Dip Net Salmon Fishery Management Plan (5 AAC 77.591).
 The plan establishes the season from June 7 through September 30, and directs the department to establish weekly periods based on Miles Lake sonar counts.
-The Miles Lake sonar ceased operation for the season on July 28.
-During July 24 – July 28, there were 16,716 salmon counted past the Miles Lake sonar.
-The preseason projection for this period was 32,526 salmon, which results in a deficit of 15,810 salmon.
-Copper River sockeye salmon migratory timing and the previous five-year average harvest and participation rates indicate sufficient numbers of salmon available to allow 396 hours of fishing time during the period of August 14 – August 31, a decrease of 36 hours from the preseason schedule.
+During May 21 – 27, there were 12,067 salmon counted past the Miles Lake sonar.
+The preseason projection for this period was 41,805 salmon, which results in a deficit of 29,738 salmon.
+Copper River sockeye salmon migratory timing and the previous five-year average harvest and participation rates indicate sufficient numbers of salmon available to justify 24 hours of fishing time during the week of June 4 – June 10, a decrease of 64 hours from the preseason schedule.

 All residents of Alaska qualify to participate in this personal use fishery.
 A Chitina Subdistrict Personal Use Fishing permit and a resident sport fishing license are required.
 There is $15.00 fee for the Chitina Subdistrict personal use fishing permit.

 The department urges dipnetters to respect the rights of private landowners in the area and know the regulations before fishing.
 For information on access across private lands contact Chitina Native Corporation at (907) 823-2223.